Jan. 29, 1908 - The General Store of Arabey & Isedene is gutted by fire.

 1931 - After the death of his son, Mr. Carter sells the business to Howard Pearce who runs it under the name T. H. Pearce for about ten years.

 Feb.
-7, 1940 - Harvey L. Mathews purchases the Pharmacy of Mr. P. B. More, located next door in Apothecaries Hall (presently Marty's Bar & Grill).
+7, 1940 - Harvey L. Mathews purchases the Pharmacy of Mr. P. B. More, located next door in Apothecaries Hall (presently the Paisley Common restaurant).

 1942/1943 - H. L. Mathews changes the business from "Nyal Service Drugs" to "Rexall" and moves next door into the larger store formerly occupied by T. H. Pearce.

 Jan.
 3, 1956 - Harvey Mathews sells the business to Ralph Anderson.
-Anderson's Drugs operates for thirty three years, the longest occupant of the building to date.
+Anderson's Drugs operates for thirty three years.

 June 1, 1989 - Mary Ellen and Craig Budreau purchase the business from Mr. Anderson and operate as an independent drugstore, Paisley Drugs.
 The Rexall sign and masonite panels are removed from the store to reveal the original "reeded" glass windows above and below the main display windows as well as the wood panels surrounding the recessed storefront.
 The store is repainted in the original colours of the Apothecaries Hall.